HZ-HBO-ICT/Laravel-CoreUI/README.md

 This is a very opinionated package designed to help our freshman year's students with rapid prototyping of web applications.

 The package is based upon [CoreUI](https://coreui.io/), with every plugin we deemed unnecessary removed.
-It builds upon the latest LTS and stable releases of [Laravel](https://laravel.com).
-As of now, those are respectively `5.5` and `5.7`.
+It builds upon the latest stable releases of [Laravel 5](https://laravel.com).
+As of now, that is version `5.7`.

 It also incorporates a replacement command for Laravel's `make:auth` command that uses CoreUI styled views for a more consistent user experience.